 Make sure your projects and blog posts are added to your RSS feed.

 Make sure when you add a project or make a blog post it’s added to your RSS feed.
 Remember earlier when we talked about the potential relationship between a tool and your web developer?
 You’ll need to do some detective work to uncover their tool status.
-Look at your RSS feed, search for a tag that looks like this: <title>.
+Look at your RSS feed, and search for a tag that looks like this: <title>.
 The title of your most recent blog post or project name should be next to it.
 If this is the case, you’re in business.
 If not, your blog posts or projects are not being added to the feed so they also can’t be included in your newsletter.
 That doesn’t mean you can’t ever automate your newsletters; it just means you have to adjust that part of your website first so you can.

 Sign up for a MailChimp account.